slimebob1975/JBGautoclass-jupyter/README.txt

 THE README INSTRUCTION FILE FOR JBG classification with an additional Jupyter GUI.

+This project aims on collecting many different data classifiers from several different libraries under a common Jupyter GUI with the purpose of simplifying inital testing and spot-checking of algorithms for a particular dataset.

 To use the Jupyter GUI for JBG Python autoclassification script, do as follows:

 1. Get a hold of the JBGclassification GUI codes in exactly one of the two following ways: